 High blood pressure

 Quitting drinking cold turkey impacts your blood pressure.
 The blood in your body hits the walls of your arteries.
 The strength at which it hits is your blood pressure.
 Normal blood pressure for an adult is 120/80.
-But, if you are withdrawing from alcohol, it can be much higher.
+But, if you are withdrawing from alcohol, it can be much higher and represents another of the dangers of alcohol withdrawal.
 For example, stage one of high blood pressure falls between 130/80 and 139/89.
 Stage two of high blood pressure is defined as anywhere between 140/90 or higher.
 A hypertensive crisis occurs when your blood pressure is higher than 180/120.
 Alcohol withdrawal can cause you to fall into one of those categories, including hypertensive crisis.
 When your blood pressure is that high, you must get medical help immediately.
 High blood pressure (even stage one) can lead to the following and potentially fatal complications:

 - Heart attack